account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 --------------------------------------------
  #General Error info => on any framework error (not your exception), you'll see a detailed ErrorException (e.g "Trying to get property of non-object.
 View:/home/..index.blade.php").
- But in production you can set .env file with APP_DEBUG=false and then the browser will just show blank "Whoops, looks like something went wrong".
+ But in production you can set .env file with APP_DEBUG=false and then the browser will just show default built-in Laravel blank "Whoops, looks like something went wrong".

+ #You don't need to implement {public function report()} in your custom exception class, as it will log any errors anyway(including when your custom exception fires) to storage/laravel.log.
+Due to {class myException extends Exception}

+  In brief about what error u'll see =>
+    # If u set in .env => APP_DEBUG=true,  on any error(except when u throw your custom exception by yourself), Laravel will show detaled debug, e.g '(1/1) FatalThrowableError.
+Parse error: syntax error, unexpected 'if' (T_IF)'
+    # If u set in .env => APP_DEBUG=false, on any error(except when u throw your custom exception by yourself), Laravel will fire only "Whoops, looks like something went wrong." on an white screen.

+    # If you throw your custom Exception {throw new \App\Exceptions\myException('Product ' . $id . ' does not exist');}, it does not matter if .env => APP_DEBUG=false or APP_DEBUG=true, it'll anyway show your custom exception view, e.g {custom.blade.php}
+    # If you want that while in .env => APP_DEBUG=false, and u want Laravel to show your error view on errors, (instead of default built-in Laravel blank "Whoops, looks like something went wrong"),
+	then change /app/Exceptions/Handler.php by adding
+	       return response()->view('errors.custom-whoops');
+	#But in this case, even if .env => APP_DEBUG=true u'll see only this your custom error view

 //=============================================================================================